User Guide

 - The search is case-insensitive. e.g

-- Only full tags will be matched e.g.
+friendswill matchFriends - Only full tags will be matched e.g.

-- Persons matching at least one tag will be returned (i.e.
+friendwill not matchfriends - Persons matching at least one tag will be returned (i.e.

-if they are associated with having afriends
+e.g.findtag friendswill returnHans Gruber,Bo Yangif they are associated with having afriendstag

 Examples: